deployphp/docs/hosts.md

     ->set('deploy_path', '~/beta.domain.com');
 ~~~

-Now you can deploy with this commands:
+Now you can deploy with these commands:

 ~~~sh
 dep deploy production